-Meanwhile, Verizon Wireless generated a segment EBIDTA margin of 36.9% in the fourth quarter.
+Meanwhile, AT&T’s communication segment generated EBIDTA margins of 37.6% in the second quarter.

-Verizon’s margins are declining because its customers are gradually accepting slower data speeds, in exchange for unlimited data and lower monthly bills offered by Verizon’s competitors.
+Verizon’s margins are declining because its customers are gradually accepting slower data speed, in exchange for unlimited data and lower monthly bills offered by Verizon’s competitors.

-Matching its competitors’ unlimited data plans will only pressure Verizon’s margins even further in 2017.
-That is because Verizon has nearly gone all-in on wireless, after the $130 billion acquisition of Vodafone’s (VOD) 45% stake in Verizon Wireless.
+Lowering prices on unlimited data plans will likely pressure Verizon’s margins going forward.
+That is because Verizon has nearly gone all-in on wireless after the $130 billion acquisition of Vodafone’s (VOD) 45% stake in Verizon Wireless.

 Wireless service now represents the vast majority of Verizon’s total revenue: